marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 When some bug or regression is found in a repository, we used to perform dichotomy through history to find when *it* was introduced. [`git bisect`](https://www.kernel.org/pub/software/scm/git/docs/git-bisect.html) [automates](http://robots.thoughtbot.com/git-bisect) the process.

-We first need to start the session by setting the interval that should be tested, flagging the last known commit that is known to not have the bug as good and a bad commit
+We first need to start the session by providing a good commit (known to be bug-free) and a bad commit (known to have the bug)

 ```shell
 $ git bisect start